Get insider access

 3. Best Mid-Range Wireless Printer

-A more modest mid-range model might be better if you just need a simple printer for home use.
-We recommend the Brother MFC-J4335DW, one of the best wireless printers for home use we've tested.
-This all-in-one inkjet model can print thousands of pages before its cartridges run out of ink, reducing the frequency you need to replace them.
+If you just need a simple printer, we recommend the Brother MFC-J4335DW, one of the best wireless printers for home use that we've tested.
+It offers the same wireless options but actually has fewer connectivity options overall: there's no Ethernet or support for external storage devices, so you can't print directly from a USB flash drive.
+Still, this all-in-one inkjet model can print thousands of pages before its cartridges run out of ink, reducing the frequency you need to replace them.
 Its page yield still falls slightly short of the Canon Color imageCLASS MF656Cdw above but is likely enough for most households.
 You can buy XL cartridges, which might be cheaper and more environmentally friendly in the long run.

 See our review